fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 - 2.1 Show diagnosis of patients in a table and details view.
 - 2.2 The details view shows: name of the patient (optional), name of the diagnosis, ICD-code, date of creation, description of diagnosis, comment of therapist, diagnosis creator (therapist), clinic (hospital or local medical practice).
 - 2.3 The table view shows: name of the patient (optional), name of the diagnosis, ICD-code, date of creation, diagnosis creator (therapist), clinic (hospital or local medical practice).
-- 2.4 Filter the diagnosis of one patient: self created diagnosis, diagnosis created by therapists from the same clinic, diagnosis created by all existing therapists.
+- 2.4 Filter the diagnosis of one patient (1. dimension): self created diagnosis, diagnosis created by therapists from the same clinic, diagnosis created by all existing therapists.
-- 2.5 Filter the diagnosis of multiple patients: current patient, all own patients, all patients from the same clinic, all existing patients.
+- 2.5 Filter the diagnosis of multiple patients (2. dimension): current patient, all own patients, all patients from the same clinic, all existing patients.
 - 2.6 Search diagnosis of patients: search by name of the patient, name of the diagnosis, ICD-code, date of creation, description of diagnosis, comment of therapist, diagnosis creator (therapist), clinic (hospital or local medical practice).
 - 2.7 Sort diagnosis of patients: sort by name of the patient, name of the diagnosis, ICD-code, date of creation, description of diagnosis, comment of therapist, diagnosis creator (therapist), clinic (hospital or local medical practice).